Tecumseh's War: Indiana Territory

 Meanwhile, in 1800, William Henry Harrison had become the governor of the newly formed Indiana Territory, with the capital at Vincennes.
 Harrison sought to secure title to Indian lands to allow for American expansion; in particular, he hoped that the Indiana Territory would attract enough white settlers so as to qualify for statehood.
 Harrison negotiated numerous land cession treaties with American Indians.

-In 1809, Harrison began to push for the need of another treaty to open more land for settlement.
+In 1809, Harrison began to push for another treaty to open more land for settlement.
 The Miami, Wea, and Kickapoo were vehemently opposed to selling any more land around the Wabash River.
 To influence those groups to sell the land, Harrison decided, against the wishes of President James Madison, to first conclude a treaty with the tribes willing to sell and use them to help influence those who held out.
-In September 1809, he invited the Potawatomi, Lenape, Eel Rivers, and Miami to a meeting in Fort Wayne.
+In September 1809, he invited the Potawatomi, Lenape, Eel River, and Miami to a meeting in Fort Wayne.
 In the negotiations, Harrison promised large subsidies and payments to the tribes if they would cede the lands for which he was asking.

 Only the Miami opposed the treaty; they presented their copy of the Treaty of Greenville and read the section that guaranteed their possession of the lands around the Wabash River.
 They then explained the history of the region and how they had invited other tribes to settle in their territory as friends.
 The Miami were concerned that the Wea leaders were not present, although they were the primary inhabitants of the land being sold.
 The Miami also wanted any new land sales to be paid for by the acre, and not by the tract.
 Harrison agreed to make the treaty's acceptance contingent on approval by the Wea and other tribes in the territory being purchased, but he refused to purchase land by the acre.
 He countered that it was better for the tribes to sell the land in tracts so as to prevent the Americans from only purchasing their best lands by the acre and leaving them only poor land on which to live.

 After two weeks of negotiating, the Potawatomi leaders convinced the Miami to accept the treaty as reciprocity to the Potawatomi who had earlier accepted treaties less advantageous to them at the request of the Miami.
 Finally, the Treaty of Fort Wayne was signed on September 30, 1809, selling the United States over 3,000,000 acres (about 12,000 km2), chiefly along the Wabash River north of Vincennes.
 During the winter, Harrison was able to obtain the acceptance of the Wea by offering them a large subsidy.
 The Kickapoo were closely allied with the Shawnee at Prophetstown, and Harrison feared they would be difficult to sway.
 He offered the Wea an increased subsidy if the Kickapoo would also accept the treaty, causing the Wea to pressure the Kickapoo leaders to accept.
 By the spring of 1810, Harrison had completed negotiations and the Treaty of Fort Wayne was finalized.